Keeping hope alive for a greater Lagos

-500 days after, through a combination of resourceful thinking and sincere desire to achieve impactful governance, the Sanwo-Olu administration has caught a niche for itself as a people-centred government.
+Five hundred days after, through a combination of resourceful thinking and sincere desire to achieve impactful governance, the Sanwo-Olu administration has carved a niche for itself as a people-centered government.

 Considering its conviction that the entrenchment of a well-oiled social security system is essential for the evolvement of a better society, the administration has embarked on populist programmes aimed at enhancing Lagosians’ standard of living.